From Unit Plan: Every Vote Counts!

 Presidential hobbies, virtues, and vices, and other amusing comparisons and contrasts all get a tongue-in-cheek airing in a book about the presidency that's serious fun.
 There is no storyline to this book that is organized as an informative guide for kids who want to grow up to be President.
 Each page or two-page spread focuses on one aspect of the people who went on to become president, like their pets and their athletic preferences.
 The book culminates in a stirring homage to the idealistic possibilities of holding the office of President.
 This book is a wonderful way to get your class thinking about what happens after the election.

 Classroom Tip: I use it as a humorous kick-off to my election unit.

-The Story of the White House by Kate Waters
+The Story of the White House

 Here is an engaging tour of one of the world's most famous houses.
 Portraits of former Presidents and First Ladies, fun facts, and highlights of holiday celebrations make this an unforgettable visit to this national landmark.